 Have you ever wondered about the things you should never do when snorkeling in Maui?
 If so, you’re in luck with this blog post!

 Snorkeling in Maui is a breathtaking experience for most first-time snorkelers.
-The rush of emotions that come over you as you enter the waters at Molokini Crater is something that you will never forget.
+The rush of emotions that comes over you as you enter the waters at Molokini Crater is something that you will never forget.
 The beauty of marine life and the freedom that you feel floating on the surface will be difficult to replicate.
 But with great opportunity comes great responsibility!

 Here are the Top 10 Things You Should Never Do When Snorkeling in Maui at Molokini Crater and around other various snorkeling locations in Hawaii.
 Actually, there are many more things you should never do while snorkeling in Maui, but here are what we believe are the Top 10!